valterkraemer/mavo-firebase/examples/authentication/README.md

 ## Setup Firebase

-To set up Firebase to require authentication (with Google as sign-in method) follow the following steps in [Firebase console](https://console.firebase.google.com).
+To set up Firebase to require authentication (with Google as sign-in method) follow the following steps.

 ### Set Google as sign-in method

+Open [Firebase console](https://console.firebase.google.com) and go to your project.

 ![1-sign-in-method-1](assets/images/1-sign-in-method-1.png "Sign in method 1")